Frequently Asked Questions

 Q. Where can pedestrians be dropped off/picked up at the Fair?

-A. New this year there’s a separate pull off area for cars to drop-off and pick-up pedestrians that is located near Gate 3 on State Fair Boulevard.
+A. There will be a new separate pull off area for cars to drop-off and pick-up pedestrians that is located between the Main Gate and Gate 2 on the south side of State Fair Boulevard.
 From now on only buses can drop-off and pick-up fair-goers at the main gate.
 Just look for the signs directing you to this new area.

 Q. What musical entertainment is performing at the Fair?

 A. Click for the schedule of one of the following venues: